diy.

 02

-Clean it up, paint it, seal any weatherproofing issues.
-A shelf or hanging point for the artwork, good lighting, and a place to mount the wall card is all you need.
+Clean it up.
+Seal any weatherproofing issues.
+Add a shelf or hanging point, and a place to mount the wall card.
+That’s all you need.

 03